cskai0097/the_acme_reservation_planner/README.md

 # the_acme_reservation_planner
-the 'uuid' package was installed on this project it was to generate unique identifiers
+the 'uuid' package was installed on this project it was to generate unique identifiers that was necessary for customers and restaurants